charlesen/bitam/README.md

 # bitam
-Bitam - Bit as Money
+Bitam - Binary digiT as a Money